 Operating systems in autonomous cars

-A couple of years ago Google has announced the creation of an Open Automotive Alliance in collaboration with Audi, General Motors, Honda and Hyundai.
+A couple of years ago Google has announced the creation of an Open Automotive Alliance in collaboration with Audi, General Motors, Honda, and Hyundai.
 This alliance aims to develop software for driverless cars based on the Android OS.
 Meanwhile, in 2014 Apple presented their own product called CarPlay.
-Ferrari, Mercedes-Benz, and Volvo have announced the imminent release of their cars with its full support.
+Ferrari, Mercedes-Benz, and Volvo have announced the imminent release of their cars with their full support.

 Microsoft Projects look much less promising.
 Although work on the Windows Embedded Automotive has begun before any of the competitors’ projects and proceeded in collaboration with Ford, it hasn’t become common.